0xMiya/Guides/Installation/Gentoo/gentoo.md

 and partition tables and has a backup GPT at the end of the disk

-It is possible to use GPT on a BIOS-based computer, but dual-booting Windows want be possible then.
+It is possible to use GPT on a BIOS-based computer, but dual-booting Windows won't be possible then.
 (Windows will boot in UEFI mode if it detects a GPT partition label)

 #### Master boot record (MBR) or DOS boot sector